ibm-cloud-docs/containers/ts-storage-vpc-file-eit-pvc-fails.md

 1. Find the resource group of your cluster and VPC.
 You can find your resource groups in the console or by running the `ibmcloud is resource service-instances -g GROUP` command.

-    * If your cluster and VPC are in the same resource group, create your own storage class and specify the [VPC resource group ID](/docs/containers?topic=containers-storage-file-vpc-apps#storage-file-vpc-custom-sc).
+    * **Cluster and VPC are not in the same resource group**: Create your own storage class and specify the [VPC resource group ID](/docs/containers?topic=containers-storage-file-vpc-apps#storage-file-vpc-custom-sc).

-    * If your cluster and VPC are in the same resource group.
-Check that the `vpc_subnet_ids` property contains valid subnet IDs.
+    * **Cluster and VPC are in the same resource group**: Check that the `vpc_subnet_ids` property contains valid subnet IDs.

         1. Review the subnet IDs in the `ibm-cloud-provider-data` configmap.
             ```sh